Andrew Bridgen’s voting in Parliament

-However, Andrew Bridgen sometimes differs from their party collegues, such as:
+However, Andrew Bridgen sometimes differs from their party colleagues, such as:

 We have lots more plain English analysis of Andrew Bridgen’s voting record on issues like health, welfare, taxation and more.
 Visit Andrew Bridgen’s full vote analysis page for more.

-Andrew Bridgen never rebelled against their party in this parliament
+Andrew Bridgen has hardly ever rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for North West Leicestershire